-Selecting a timber framing company to design and build your dream home is one of the most important decisions you will ever make.
-Over the past 40 years, Riverbend Timber Framing has helped thousands of people design and build their custom timber frame homes.
+Selecting a timber framing company to create your dream home is one of the most important decisions you’ll ever make.
+Over the past 40 years, Riverbend has helped thousands of people design and build their custom timber frame homes.
 Read on to learn about some things you should know before selecting a timber framing company.

 While the quality of building materials in one’s home always matters, it is especially important in a timber frame home.
 Unlike most North American homes, the structural shell of Riverbend’s timber frame homes is not stick built and does not use common building materials, such as 2x6s.
 Instead, Riverbend uses timber frame techniques that date back centuries, including mortise and tenon connections.
 This makes the quality of the wood used of utmost importance.